 Opening NAV is the NAV that is disclosed by the fund for the first time after its new fund offer (NFO) closes.

 The performance is the returns generated from an investment.
-The returns can be in the form of gain in the value of the asset or by way of dividend paid by fund houses or also in the form of bonus issued.
+The returns can be in the form of gain in the value of the asset or by way of dividends paid by fund houses or also in the form of bonuses issued.

 It refers to the total investment holdings of the fund.

 Also known as the fund manager, a portfolio manager is a specialist employed by an AMC to manage a scheme.
 It is the discretion of the fund manager at the end regarding the securities in which a fund invests.
 A fund manager is responsible for working in the best interest of the investor while keeping in mind the investment objective of the fund.

 Premium is the condition where the market price of a unit is higher than its actual NAV.
 In such instances, the unit is said to be trading in premium.

 A prospectus is an offer document using which a mutual fund invites the public for subscription to the units of the scheme.
 The document captures all the information about the fund, including the profile of the fund manager and his/her team.
 The prospectus is aimed at providing a prospective investor with all the relevant information that may help in making an informed decision.

 It is the price at which a fund’s units can be purchased.
 The asked or offering price is the net asset value per unit plus sales charges if applicable.

 A rating is a symbol that works as an indicator of the current opinion, of the capability of timely servicing the debt obligation.
 The rating is arrived at using an objective framework depending on the financials of a company and the information taken from the management about the operations of a company.
 The rating is carried out to assess the creditworthiness of debt instruments, and/or risk of loss in an investment.